missionpinball/mpf-docs/displays/index.rst

 Here are a few photos of the MPF Media Controller's display system in action.
 These were all created with configuration files and without manual programming.

-Here's a traditional single-color / mono DMD:
+Here's a traditional :doc:`single-color / mono DMD <display/dmd>`:

 .. image:: images/display_mono_dmd.jpg

 Here's an on-screen window (or what many people called an "LCD" display.
-In this case, it's showing on single color DMD virtually with no "dot" filter applied, along with other on-screen content:
+In this case, it's showing on single :doc:`color DMD <display/rgb_dmd>` virtually with no "dot" filter applied, along with other on-screen content:

 .. image:: images/display_window.jpg